sing-group/aibench-project/docs/source/customizing.rst

   place on the menu bar).
 You should keep in mind two things:

     - Configuration files override ``plugin.xml`` options.
 The ``plugin.xml`` is
-      focused on default behaviour, and configuration files are more focused on final customization of the application.
+      focused on default behavior, and configuration files are more focused on final customization of the application.
 For example, we would like to place a operation in *File/Import* menu when developing the plugin (we should use ``plugin.xml``), but if we reuse this plugin in another